wnyc/django-crowdsourcing/docs/producers/options.rst

 **Display type**

 * *text*: Simply insert the annotation directly in the report.
 This is useful for including raw html.
 * *pie*: Pie charts require 1 or more fieldnames.
 Crowdsourcing will draw one pie chart for every fieldname.
 Choice type and checkbox questions are best for pie charts.
 Questions with a large number of possible answers such as decimal text box questions will have many slices and won't make sense.
 Pie charts require either the default or count aggregate type.
 Pie charts can't have an x axis fieldname as this doesn't make sense.
+Pie charts will have a slice for every option that at least one user picked.
 * *map*: Maps require 1 or more fieldnames.
 Only location questions make sense.
 Crowdsourcing will draw a map and put a marker down for every submission that has a recognizable address in the question referenced in the fieldnames.
 * *bar*: Bar charts have an x axis and 1 or more y axes, entered in the fieldnames.
 * *line*: Line charts are identical to bar charts except that they use connected lines between points instead of vertical bars.

 **Fieldnames**

 Fieldnames is a space delimited list of questions referenced by their fieldname.
 Usually you have to include at least one fieldname or your survey report display won't do anything.
 Exceptions include text which simply inserts raw html, and bar or line charts that use the count aggregate type.
 For bar and line charts the fieldnames will become the y axes.
 For pie charts each fieldname will become a single pie chart.
-The pie chart will have a slice for every option that at least one user picked.
-If your question is optional, then you may end up with a blank slice.
 Maps will display one map per location fieldname.

 **Annotation**

-The annotation is raw html that you can insert for any Survey Report Display.
+The annotation is raw html that you can insert for any survey report display.

 **Order**

-Crowdsourcing displays Survey Report Displays in ascending order.
-You can specify the order as -1 if you would like Crowdsourcing to automatically pick where to place your Survey Report Display, usually at the end.
+Crowdsourcing displays survey report displays in ascending order.
+You can specify the order as -1 if you would like crowdsourcing to automatically pick where to place your Survey Report Display, usually at the end.

 Pie, Line, and Bar Charts
 """""""""""""""""""""""""